Intellis-Blog-Software-Facility-Capital-Planning

 Lynn Conway championed the VLSI Revolution in Microchip Design (Photo: Women You Should Know).

-Lynn Conway is a computer scientist, electrical engineer and inventor who is notable for a number of pioneering achievements.
+Lynn Conway is a computer scientist, electrical engineer, and inventor notable for several pioneering achievements.
 She holds B.S. and M.S.E.E. degrees from Columbia University's School of Engineering and Applied Science.

-She led the way in microelectronics chip design, and her innovations during the 1970's at the Xerox Palo Alto Research Center (PARC) have impacted chip design worldwide.
-Her work in VLSI — very large scale integrated circuits — helped to revolutionize computing.
+She led the way in microelectronics chip design, and her innovations during the 1970s at the Xerox Palo Alto Research Center (PARC) have impacted chip design worldwide.
+Her work in VLSI — very large-scale integrated circuits — helped to revolutionize computing.
 With Caltech engineering professor Carver Mead, Conway re-conceptualized chip processing.
-She and Mead collaborated on a textbook with, which has became standard at universities across the world.
-Many tech companies and computing methods rely on the foundations in her work.
+She and Mead collaborated on a textbook that has become standard at universities worldwide.
+Many tech companies and computing methods rely on the foundations of her work.

-She worked at IBM in the 1960s and is credited with the invention of generalized dynamic instruction handling, a key advancement still used by many modern computer processors to improve performance.
+She worked at IBM in the 1960s and is credited with inventing generalized dynamic instruction handling, an essential advancement many modern computer processors still use to improve performance.

-In 1989, Conway was elected to the National Academy of Engineering and in 2009 was recognized by IEEE as a computer pioneer.
-Currently she is professor emerita of electrical engineering and computer science at the University of Michigan, Ann Arbor where she has taught since the 1980s.
+In 1989, Conway was elected to the National Academy of Engineering and, in 2009, was recognized by IEEE as a computer pioneer.
+She is currently professor emerita of electrical engineering and computer science at the University of Michigan, Ann Arbor, where she has taught since the 1980s.

 Inspiring Women to Shape the Future of Tech

-At Intellis, we believe the future of tech should include people of every color, gender, belief, origin, and community.
-The future of tech should be accessible, flexible, and inclusive.
-This vision aligns with our mission to "strive for team excellence, and maintain an environment that allows for continuous improvement of individuals and our organization".
+At Intellis, the future of tech should include people of every color, gender, belief, origin, and community.
+It should be accessible, flexible, and inclusive.
+This vision aligns with our mission to "strive for team excellence and maintain an environment that allows for continuous improvement of individuals and our organization."